weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 ### Application-level example

 A common use case for the async client is in web applications, where multiple requests are handled concurrently.
-Here is an indicative, minimal example integrating the async client with [FastAPI](https://fastapi.tiangolo.com/), a popular web framework:
+Here is an indicative, minimal example integrating the async client with [FastAPI](https://fastapi.tiangolo.com/), a popular web framework for creating modular web API microservices:

 <FilteredTextBlock
   text={FastAPIExample}